Mel-A-M/adb-converged-db/json/json.md

   ![Query Example 5](./images/task6_query_05.png)

 9. You can use the `PRETTY` option when querying JSON data using JSON_QUERY.
 This will pretty-print the values and return them as a character string. `JSON_VALUE` selects a scalar value from JSON data and returns it as a SQL value.
-You can also use `json_value` to create function-based B-tree indexes for use with JSON data .
+You can also use `json_value` to create function-based B-tree indexes for use with JSON data.
 The function `json_value` has two required arguments.
 The first argument to `json_value` is a SQL expression that returns an instance of either a scalar SQL data type or a user-defined SQL object type.
 A scalar return value can be of data type VARCHAR2, BLOB, or CLOB.
 The first argument can be a table or view column value, a PL/SQL variable, or a bind variable with proper casting.
 The result of evaluating the SQL expression is used as the context item for evaluating the path expression.

   The second argument to json_value is a SQL/JSON path expression followed by optional clauses RETURNING, ON ERROR, and ON EMPTY.
 The path expression must target a single scalar value, or else an error occurs.

-  **Compare** the output from these 2 queries accessing the same data, retrieving items on Purchase Order number 97. **Execute** the following statement using the **Run Script** button on the top of the page.
+  **Compare** the output from these 2 queries accessing the same data, retrieving items on **Purchase Order number** 97. **Execute** the following statement using the **Run Script** button on the top of the page.

   First **run** it **without the PRETTY** option.